Fire Fighting Technologies Student

 • Fitness Assessment (Test) from a University (ex.
 UBC, UVic, UofT, etc..) that measures strength, speed, power, flexibility, cardiovascular endurance, aerobic capacity, body composition, and task-specific hand-eye coordination.

-• A Physical Activity Readiness Questionnaire (PAR-Q+) a self-administered (do it yourself) questionnaire; and
+• A Physical Activity Readiness Questionnaire (PAR-Q+).

 Beneficial Prerequisites